 I am the queen of finding a good bargain, partly out of necessity and partly because I enjoy the rush of a good deal.
-My horse budget is solely based on the money I make off of horse related projects.: random photography sessions, my track job and horse related websites that I help manage for various clients.
+My horse budget is solely based on the money I make off of horse related projects: photography sessions, my track job and horse related websites that I help manage for various clients.
 That’s it.
 That’s my budget.
 That’s why I lease, bargain, trade and barter as much as I can.
 The biggest problem with shopping for bargains is not knowing what is crap and what is quality.
 Just because something is cheap, doesn’t mean it’s a good deal.
 To Ride on a Budget you need to hone your skills to spend the least amount of money you can on the quality products you need.
-Here are a few lessons I’ve learned that I feel I should pass along.
+Here are a few lessons I’ve learned.

 The simplest way to make the most of your buck when shopping is simply to shop around.
 Your favorite catalog might not be the cheapest.
 Your local tack store might be 20% more expensive than other places…or they could be less expensive.
 The biggest way to save money is to educate yourself on what sells for what and see where you can get a better deal.
-In the same vein, so many online retailers have coupons available if you’re willing to take a couple of minutes to google it.
+So many online retailers have coupons available if you’re willing to take a couple of minutes to Google it.
 Don’t waste that couple of dollars because you’re in a hurry.

 The Little Things